-All teaching qualifications in New Zealand go through a quality approval process and are approved by NZQA and the Education Council to ensure that graduates are eligible to apply for registration.
+All teaching qualifications in New Zealand go through a quality approval process and are approved by NZQA and the Teaching Council to ensure that graduates are eligible to apply for registration.
 Use our search tool to help you choose a programme that suits you.

 University Entrance is the minimum requirement to study at a New Zealand university.
 Entry requirements to courses vary between tertiary providers.
 Check out individual providers’ websites for more information.

 Many tertiary providers recommend bridging or foundation qualifications for people who don’t meet the entry requirements for teaching programmes.
 These programmes may be up to one year long and can provide flexibility if you have other commitments.
 Get in touch with the tertiary provider to discuss options if you want to know more about bridging or foundation qualifications.

 The Teaching Council of Aotearoa New Zealand also requires you to demonstrate that you are of good character and fit to be a teacher.

 The time it takes to gain a teaching qualification will vary depending on your previous study and whether you study full-time or part-time.